 Opinions differ as to what, exactly, this narrative is about.
-There are at least three levels on which it can be read and understood: the mythological level, the historical level, and the end-time prophetic level, with each level representing a closer reading of the text and greater attention to its precise wording.
-For a comprehensive understanding of the text, each level must be examined in turn.
+There are indeed at least three levels on which it can be read and understood: the mythological level, the historical level, and the end-time prophetic level, with each level representing a closer reading of the text and greater attention to its precise wording.
+For a comprehensive understanding of the text, it is necessary to examine each level and move on to the next.